How to find the exact version of an npm package used by a site

 Cross-reference with node_modules paths

 The extension automates all of the above across every bundle on the page, extracts versions from every embedded `package.json`, and reports them on the Stack tab.
-It's the only way to scale this lookup to an entire site without writing custom code.
+It's the only path that scales to an entire site without writing custom code or fetching every map manually.
 Versions from sourcemap `package.json` are marked as authoritative; versions inferred from URLs are marked as inferred.
+Click into a row and you can see the exact `package.json` excerpt that produced the answer, plus a link back to the originating chunk and source path.

 Real-world example